How To Install Valve Guides

 Replacing valve guides takes skill, patience and attention to detail.
 If you're not comfortable measuring thousandths of an inch, consider farming out this repair.

-The first time I attempted to replace valve guides, things went badly.
-I managed to crack a new guide and bend the driver, then spent 30 minutes removing the broken guide out of the head.
+The first time I attempted to replace valve guides in a motorcycle head, things went badly.
+I managed to crack a new guide and bent the driver, then spent 30 minutes removing the broken guide out of the head.
 Fortunately it was a cast-iron head, which are much more forgiving than aluminum heads.

 Cast-Iron vs Bronze Guides